 Yes!
 As long as you registered online personally you’ve already agreed to the waiver, the person picking up just needs to have a copy of your photo ID with them.
 ID’s either printed or available for us to look at on their cell phone are fine, so by all means… save some gas & have one person pick up for your whole group!
 (If someone else took care of getting you entered, they were not able to sign the waiver for you, so sorry… unless you’ve logged back in to sign, you’ll need to pick up in person.)

 “Do I have to wear my race number?”

 Yes!
-Please wear the number provided so it is visible from the front at all times.
+Please wear the number provided so it is right side up and visible from the front at all times.
 This will not only help us in a case of emergency, it will also assist our timers, allowing for more accurate results, and our photographers, so they may identify you in your photos later.

-“Can I wear my iPod during the race?”
+“Can I wear an audio device during the race?”